martixjohn/easy_deploy_script/readme.md

 Scripts providing an convenient way to deploy or install the binary etc.

-This Script can be used to copy dlls, binaries, docs, etc.
+This Script can be used to **COPY** dlls, binaries, docs, etc.

+It will **searches the specified files recursively in directories and copies them to the destination**

 ## Prerequisites

-Python 3 must be installed
+Python 3 MUST be installed

-#### deploy.py

-**search the specified files recursively in directories and copy them to the destination**
+## How to use

 ```shell
 python deploy.py [configuration_file] [out_dir]
 ```
 - configuration_file: The file path including configurations

+- out_dir \[optional\]: the destination directory

 #### Configuration File